MESC2004/TC2005B_Videogame/Software_Engineering/USER_STORIES.md

 - **User Account Creation and Access ${\texttt{\color{orange}[Mid]}}$ ${\texttt{\color{magenta}[3-4 sprints]}}$**
     - **User Story:** As a user, I want to be able to create and login to my account.
     - **Acceptance Criteria:** Given that the user wishes to create and log into their account, when the user accesses the registration option, a form should be displayed to create a new account, requesting essential information.
-After registration, id should allow the user to log in automatically.
+After registration, credentials should allow the user to log in.

 - **Saving Progress and Decks in Each Account ${\texttt{\color{orange}[Mid]}}$ ${\texttt{\color{magenta}[3-4 sprints]}}$**
     - **User Story:** As a user, I want to be able to save my progress and decks to my account.